Alive In Christ – It Means So Much More Than Most Christians Realize

 Warning the following verses might be too much grace for some audiences.
 Read at your own risk.

-Two of the bibles most compelling verses come from Colossians 2:13-14 because they are so crystal clear and extremely difficult to deny where we stand with God, through faith, apart from works and apart from law.
 The truths in the following verses will cause many believers to struggle simply because it paints the true picture of what God has already done about our sin and it leaves us with absolutely no room to brag about how great we are doing to get right with God based on human performance.
-In other words you will discover that “you” are not doing anything about your sin because “God” already did it all, and while we should always run from sin we can still rest in His grace no matter how often we stumble.
+In other words, you will discover that “you” are not doing anything about your sin because “God” already did it all, and while we should always run from sin we can still rest in His grace no matter how often we stumble.

 Colossians 2:13-14 When you were dead in your sins and the uncircumcision of your flesh, He made you alive together with Him, having forgiven us all our sins, having canceled out the certificate of debt consisting of decrees against us, which was hostile to us; and He has taken it out of the way, having nailed it to the cross.

 When I teach the grace message in its fullness a lot of people totally misunderstand my message.
 They pounce on me and falsely accuse me of encouraging a life of sin and ungodly lifestyles.
 They do this because they still have not understood the grace of God and how it’s grace that leads us to repentance (Rom 2:4).
 They think Christianity is about doing more, trying harder, and being in church buildings more.